 NB Upper Colo Reserve is closed due to flooding.
+The beautiful wooden bridge has been washed away.
 Please check on the council webpage here to see if it has opened.

 Situated next to the Colo River and surrounded by the Wollemi National Park, the Upper Colo Reserve covers 13.8 hectares.